ethereumq/mist/Wallet-README.txt

 The point of the original wallet is that wallet contract creation is cheaper, as not the full code has to be deployed for every wallet.

-You need to make sure that the account displayed for the original wallet creation is unlocked and has at least 1 ether.
+You need to make sure that the account displayed for the original wallet creation is unlocked and has at least 1 etherq.

 ## Paths